MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 - In the Migration Manager table, users would be able to open the Transfer Summary panel by clicking on a row.
 This behavious has changed and users will now need to either double click on the row or click on the status of the row.
 Also, the entire Migration Manager table appear visually different as changes were made to make it accessible for screenreader users.

-### DEPLOY PRODUCTION - backend @ v1.16.3.1
+### V1.16.3.1 (May 29, 2020)

+Deploy to production: Backend release V1.16.3.1.
 Announcing a deploy that should have no impact on customers.
 This  moves the storage location of pre-rendered user logs and scan reports into Azure Blob Storage.

 #### User/Support Impact
 - None